vinicunca/akar/docs/content/docs/2.pohon/2.components/timeline.md

 ### With alternating layout

-Use the `ui` prop to create a Timeline with alternating layout.
+Use the `pohon` prop to create a Timeline with alternating layout.

 :docs-component-example{name="timeline-alternating-layout-example" prettier}